SamuelCr99/VLBI_baseline_movement_plotter/README.md

 ## Known problems and limitations
 * The locations of some stations is not currently included in the position.csv file, and thus can not be selected from the map.
 * Currently, the flags to exclude raw data and trimmed data will exclude it from all plots.

+## Acknowledgements

+The data that is being plotted was supplied by John Gipson.